denis725/lasagnemould/README.md

         layers.DenseLayer(10, nonlinearity=softmax)
     ]

-The advantage of this is that you can directly instantiate the layers, including the use of *args instead of using factories without the need to specify the _incoming_ keyword.
+The advantage of this is that you can directly instantiate the layers -- including the use of *args -- instead of using factories and without the need to specify the _incoming_ keyword.

 See [here](http://nbviewer.ipython.org/github/BenjaminBossan/lasagnemould/blob/master/example/mould.ipynb)